igrigorik/http-client-hints/draft.md

   RW: 160
 ~~~

-The server knows that the device pixel ratio is 2.0, and that the intended display width of requested resource is 160px, as measured by density independent pixels on the device.
+The server knows that the device pixel ratio is 2.0, and that the intended display width of requested resource is 160 CSS px.

-If the server uses above hints to perform resource selection, it must confirm its selection via the DPR response header to allow the client to calculate the appropriate intrinsic size of the image resource.
-The server does not need to confirm resource width, only the ratio between physical pixels and density independent pixels of the selected image resource:
+If the server uses above hints to perform resource selection for an image asset, it must confirm its selection via the Content-DPR response header to allow the client to calculate the appropriate intrinsic size of the image response.
+The server does not need to confirm resource width, only the ratio between physical pixels and CSS px of the selected image resource:

 ~~~
   Content-DPR: 1.0